WWF Super WrestleMania: Reception

 The game has received "mixed to positive" reviews from critics.
 Germany's Aktueller Software Markt magazine awarded a "satisfactory" rating to the Mega Drive/Genesis version and a "good" rating to the SNES version.
 Computer and Video Games magazine called it "the best two-player game anywhere" and particularly praised its multiplayer capabilities.
 The Game Players Nintendo Guide described it as "a solid wrestling game that could have been one of the best ever if not for some substantial drawbacks.
-You'll have the most fun playing against a friend; re-creating those famous WWF rivalries definitely makes you anxious to fight just one more match."
+You'll have the most fun playing against a friend; re-creating those famous WWF rivalries definitely makes you anxious to fight just one more match".
 GameFan had a mostly positive opinion of the Genesis version, praising the gameplay, controls and graphics.
-The French Joystick magazine called it "the best simulation of this sport, all consoles combined."
-Mean Machines Sega called it "a fun wrestle game (the best on the Megadrive so far) which could have been supported with a bit more front end.'
+The French Joystick magazine called it the best simulation of this sport on both consoles.
+Mean Machines Sega called it "a fun wrestle game (the best on the Megadrive so far) which could have been supported with a bit more front end".
 GamePro gave the Sega Genesis version a 13.5 out of 20, while they gave the Super Nintendo Entertainment System version a 17 out of 25.